 There are two maintained nursery schools located within walking distance.
 Nell Gwynn Nursery school (approximate distance and walking time 0.9 miles and 18 minutes), which is the federation partner of Ann Bernadt Nursery school and Grove Nursery school (approximate distance and walking time 0.3 miles and 6 minutes).
+Both nursery schools have an equivalent Ofsted rating (Good) as Ann Bernadt which was inspected in February 2018.
+Nell Gwynn was inspected in July 2023 and Grove was inspected in January 2019.

 There are also two maintained primary schools that have teacher led nursery provision within walking distance.
-Oliver Goldsmiths Primary school (approximate distance and walking time 0.3 miles and 5 minutes) and Brunswick Park Primary school (approximate distance and walking time 0.5 miles and 10 minutes).
+Oliver Goldsmith Primary school (approximate distance and walking time 0.3 miles and 5 minutes) and Brunswick Park Primary school (approximate distance and walking time 0.5 miles and 10 minutes).
+Both Oliver Goldsmith primary school and Brunswick Park primary school have an equivalent Ofsted rating (Good) as Ann Bernadt.
+Oliver Goldsmith was inspected in May 2022.
+Brunswick Park was inspected in April 2019.